dramforever/easyriscv/index.md

 ```

 As `0x123` crawls up to the upper bits and eventually we get to `0x9180_0000`,
 in the next iteration it turns into `0x2300_0000`.
 There was an overflow!
-Double
-of `0x9180_0000` is `0x1_2300_0000`, but that needs 33 bits in binary, so the
+Doubling of `0x9180_0000` gives `0x1_2300_0000`, but that needs 33 bits in
-highest bit can't be put in the result.
-Since RISC-V doesn't have flag bits for
+binary, so the highest bit can't be put in the result.
+Since RISC-V doesn't have
-carry or overflow, it's simply gone.
-The programmer is expected to deal with
+flag bits for carry or overflow, it's simply gone.
+The programmer is expected to
-this.
+deal with this.

 ## Bitwise instructions

-While we're talking about bits, another thing we can do about bits is doing
+While we're talking about bits, another thing we can do with bits is performing
 bitwise logical operations on them.

 The [`and`]{x=insn} instruction performs a bitwise-"and" between the bits of